aneldev/dyna-ts-react-module-boilerplate/README.md

 # Features

-## Link with `sync-usages-watch`
+## Link with `sync-usages`

 ### About

-Link your modules easily with the `sync-usages-watch` watcher script.
+Link your modules easily with the `yarn sync-usages --watch` watcher script.

 In case that the `yarn link` doesn't work for any reason, this boilerplate offers a "copy" approach to update the packages.